robtweed/qewd-jsdb/REPL.md

 as you'll soon see, it's the property value (eg *tweed*) that is important, and not the index node's data value.
 So we'll just assign an empty string value to each index record.

+## Using the Index to locate records in the Database

 We can now manually perform our search for all the telephone numbers of people with a last name of *tweed*.
 Try this out: